KyleKing/Kitsu_Lib/README.md

     - Or use flatdict / `from sklearn.feature_extraction import DictVectorizer` ([see issue](https://github.com/scikit-learn/scikit-learn/issues/7652#issuecomment-253649565))
   - Create Dash table to filter by streaming platform, category, and rating
     - Use pandas to load the tables into memory
+  - ex_px variation - notes:
+    - Along bottom of screen - file select - give keyword name to select from dropdowns for each px app/tab
+      - This way multiple data sets can be loaded in PD DataFrames
+    - In dropdown option of default or loaded data
+    - Data should be tidy, then regular dropdown can be used
+    - Should show table with data below input
   - Start implementation of exploratory Dash app
     - Make sure relevant data is in Tidy data format - connect to the px demo app from dash_charts
     - Create custom views.
 Could be good to see distribution of scores for an anime and where my score falls